 Do You Want Face?A short gospel presentation using the language of "face" (by Jackson Wu)

 Honor & Shame 101An short animation explaining honor & shame for Christian ministry.

 further books for:

-Muslim culture/evangelism: Honor and Shame: Unlocking the Door, Ronald Mueller.
+Muslim ministry: Honor and Shame: Unlocking the Door, Ronald Mueller.
 This $5 e-booklet introduces the differences between guilt, shame and fear-based cultures, along with implications for Muslim evangelism.
 Also, Touching the Soul of Islam, Bill Musk.

 pastoral ministry: Grace for Shame: The Forgotten Gospel, John Forrester.
 A helpful work helping pastors understand and address shame in Western churches.